Photo: Glenda Taylor for Bob Vila

-Some handheld ash vacuums are applied directly to the ash.
+For large fireplaces or hard-to-access wood stoves, a long hose may be necessary.
 Be sure to check the length of the hose before purchase.
-If the fireplace is vast or a wood stove is hard to access, a long hose may be necessary.
-Though not all models have them, many hoses range between 3 and 10 feet long.
+Though not all models have them, hoses typically range between 3 and 10 feet long.

-Similarly, the length of the electric cord, which can range between 6 and 16 feet, is essential.
-Like a traditional vacuum cleaner, some movement may be required to achieve an immaculate fireplace.
-Some models offer retractable cords and incorporated tube management systems for organizational purposes.
+Similarly, the length of the electric cord, which can range between 6 and 30 feet, is an important consideration.
+Some models offer retractable cords and incorporated tube-management systems.

-The higher the motor strength, the more powerful the suction of the vacuum.
+The greater the motor strength, the more powerful the suction of the vacuum.
 Power for an ash vacuum is rated in amps or watts.
-A higher wattage or amperage translates to an ash vacuum capable of drawing in the densest pile of ash.
+A higher wattage or amperage translates to an ash vacuum capable of drawing in even the densest pile of ash.

 Noise is another important factor in choosing the best ash vacuum.
-A jet engine clocks in at 140 A-weighted decibels (dBA), while a household refrigerator produces about 55 dBA.
-Traditional vacuum cleaners generate an average of 75 dBA, so they do create noticeable noise levels.
+A jet engine clocks in at 140 A-weighted decibels, while a household refrigerator produces about 55 decibels.
+Traditional vacuum cleaners generate an average of 75 decibels, so they do create noticeable noise levels.

-To get a quick start on a cleaner fireplace, keep reading for answers to some of the most frequently asked questions about ash vacuums.
+To learn more about ash vacuum cleaners, keep reading for answers to some of the most frequently asked questions about these products.

 Q. What are ash vacuums best for?

-Ash vacuums are best used for cleaning up the remains of a fire from woodburning stoves and fireplaces.
+Ash vacuums are best used for cleaning up the remains of fires from wood-burning stoves and fireplaces.

-Q. Can the collected ash be used for anything useful?
+Q. Can collected fireplace ash be used for anything useful?

 Q. How do you clean an ash vacuum filter?

-Clearing out an ash filter can be a messy business, so it’s best to do it in the garage or yard.
+Clearing out an ash filter can be messy, so it’s best to do it in the garage or yard.
 Filters with multiple uses usually must be cleaned with soap and water and left to dry before being used again.